NCBI-Hackathons/Plasmitron/README.md

 * [WorkFlow](https://github.com/NCBI-Hackathons/Plasmitron.git#workFlow)

 ## Intro
 ### Goal
 Retreive and visualize plasmid sequences from  dataset generated using Long Read sequencing technology.
 ### Challenges:
 Plasmid hunting with PacBio can be tricky especilly for small size plasmids.
 One reason is that size selection done as part of library preparation tends to remove fragments < 8kb.
 The other reason is that they are harder to detect in the assemblies because there will be a subset of reads that has multiple tandem copies of the same plasmid.
 That is somewhat mitigated by using e.g. circlator, but it still remains an issue.

+### Why study plasmid diversity?
+Plasmid discovery and characterization are important goals for clinical genomic analysis because almost all bacterial strains harbor at least one plasmid with potentially syndrome- and tissue-specific functions.

+### Plasmid diversity in NCBI.
+As of August 2018,  18702 plasmid sequences have been identified and deposited in the US National Center for Biotechnology and Information (NCBI) Refseq database.
+With the ease and speed of whole genome sequencing, new plasmid are discovered every day, highlighting the impressive breadth of plasmid diversity.

+### The Advantage to study Plasmid diversity using PacBio.
+The extent and importance of plasmid contribution to pathogenesis is largely under-appreciated.
+This is mainly due to the complications inherent to their identification, analysis and characterization.
+Plasmid are rich in repetitive sequences.
+As such and in theory, long read sequencing technology is the most appropriate technique to study plasmid genomics.

 ## Quickstart
    - Open terminal or connect to server